 Vitamin D improves immune response to infections.
-This critical vitamin may help with healthy blood pressure, joint health, reducing cancer risk, reduce chronic pain, and more.
+This critical vitamin may help with healthy blood pressure, and joint health, reducing cancer risk, reducing chronic pain, and more.

 A review of studies found that vitamin D supplements improve the innate and adaptive response to upper respiratory illnesses.

 - This includes T-cells, B-cells, and antigen-presenting cells called dendrites

 - Vitamin D3 may effectively treat flu-like symptoms.

 Most people benefit from vitamin D supplements if they lack sun exposure, take medicines that deplete vitamin D3 or people who use a lot of sunscreen, or live in northern latitudes.